 Here’s another video about getting your camper ready for the season with a few different tips:

-Get your kids involved:
+Get your kids involved with opening the camper:

-This might also be a good time to sit down as a family and make a camping bucket list: what the kids would like to do while camping, so you can start making plans and preparing.
+This may also be a good time to sit down as a family and make a camping bucket list: what the kids would like to do while camping, so you can start making plans and preparing.

 Hopefully getting your RV or trailer ready for the camping season won’t take too long!
 Just follow the steps and video advice above… remember, finding those problems now is so much easier than finding it as you’re packing up, or worse yet, at the campsite.
 So, print out this RV checklist, and get ready for camping!